rishikabr/CODSOFT/README.md

 # CODSOFT
-This is a repository that has all the files related to my internship that I am doing at codsoft Author-Rishika B R
+This is a repository that has all the files related to my 'Artificial Intelligence' internship that I am doing at CodSoft Author-Rishika B R